KQM-git/TCL/characters/cryo/qiqi.md

 {% endtab %}

 {% tab title="Adeptus Art: Preserver of Fortune" %}
-Marks nearby opponents with a **Fortune-Preserving Talisman** that deals Cryo DMG.
+Qiqi releases the adeptus power sealed within her body, marking nearby opponents with a **Fortune-Preserving Talisman** that deals **Cryo** DMG.

 **Fortune-Preserving Talisman**

-* When opponents affected by this **Talisman** take DMG, the character that dealt this DMG regenerates HP.
+When opponents affected by this Talisman take DMG, the character that dealt this DMG regenerates HP.

 | Attribute | Skill |
 | :--- | :--- |